traefik/traefik/docs/configuration/entrypoints.md

   usersFile = "/path/to/.htdigest"
 ```

-Optionally, you can pass authenticated user to application via headers
+Optionally, you can pass authenticated user to application via headers and remove the Authorization header

 ```toml
 [entryPoints]